-Establishment of committees
+2.5.2 Establishment of committees

-- 2.5.2.(1) The Minister may establish as many regional planning advisory committees as the Minister considers appropriate. - (2) A regional planning advisory committee may be established by- - (a) creating a new group of persons; or - (b) recognising an existing group of persons. - (3) Before establishing a regional planning advisory committee, the Minister must- - (a) prepare draft terms of reference for the proposed committee; and - (b) identify the proposed region and local governments likely to be affected by the advice of the proposed committee; and - (c) consult with the local governments and interest groups the Minister considers appropriate about-
+- (1) The Minister may establish as many regional planning advisory committees as the Minister considers appropriate. - (2) A regional planning advisory committee may be established by- - (a) creating a new group of persons; or

-&lt;sup>24 Regions will vary according to the issues to be dealt with.
+22 Regions will vary according to the issues to be dealt with.

-- (i) the draft terms of reference (including the term of the committee); and - (ii) the membership of the proposed committee; and - (iii) the extent of their, the Commonwealth's and the State's, proposed participation in, and support for, the proposed committee.
+- (b) recognising an existing group of persons. - (3) Before establishing a regional planning advisory committee, the Minister must- - (a) prepare draft terms of reference for the proposed committee; and - (b) identify the proposed region and local governments likely to be affected by the advice of the proposed committee; and - (c) consult with the local governments and interest groups the Minister considers appropriate about- - (i) the draft terms of reference (including the term of the committee); and - (ii) the membership of the proposed committee; and - (iii) the extent of their, the Commonwealth's and the State's, proposed participation in, and support for, the proposed committee.

-Particulars about committee
+2.5.3 Particulars about committee

-- 2.5.3.(1) In establishing a regional planning advisory committee, the Minister must state- - (a) the committee's name; and - (b) the membership of the committee; and - (c) the area covered by the region for which the committee is established; and - (d) the committee's terms of reference. - (2) The membership of the regional planning advisory committee- - (a) may be identified in general or specific terms; and - (b) without limiting the scope of possible membership, must include representatives of appropriate local governments. - (3) However, a local government may elect not to be represented on a regional planning advisory committee.
+- (1) In establishing a regional planning advisory committee, the Minister must state- - (a) the committee's name; and - (b) the membership of the committee; and - (c) the area covered by the region for which the committee is established; and - (d) the committee's terms of reference. - (2) The membership of the regional planning advisory committee- - (a) may be identified in general or specific terms; and - (b) without limiting the scope of possible membership, must include representatives of appropriate local governments. - (3) However, a local government may elect not to be represented on a regional planning advisory committee.